KayanShah/KayanShah/README.md

 > *Founder.
 Team Leader.
 Engineer.
 Building things that compete on a world stage.*

 I'm **Kayan Shah** - a student engineer and programmer based in London.
 I build software and hardware that makes a real-world impact: from Python tools and Swift apps, to **international electric cars and world championship-level robots**.
-Currently leading teams to and heading to the **VEX World Championships 2026**, fresh from the **Greenpower International Finals 2025**.
+Currently leading teams heading to the **VEX World Championships 2026**, fresh from the **Greenpower International Finals 2025**.

 ---